-Media statement: World’s largest carbon capture and storage facility launches
+Media statement: World’s largest carbon capture and storage facility on a power plant launches

 Statement from Jeff Erikson, Global CCS Institute